Intellectual disability and higher education in the United States: Employment Outcomes

-Additionally, students with ID who attend a PSE program are more likely to earn higher wages (Hart, Grigal & Weir, 2010).
+Additionally, students with ID who attend a PSE program are more likely to earn higher wages.
 For example, Ross and colleagues (2012) found that 87% of TIL graduates who were employed earned at least the minimum wage.
-In one study, Moore and Schelling (2015) compare the employment outcomes of alumni from two PSE programs and a control group made up of people who never attended a program by surveying the participants.
+In one study, researchers compare the employment outcomes of alumni from two PSE programs and a control group made up of people who never attended a program by surveying the participants.
 They found that students who attended a PSE program were employed at higher frequencies in office support at 58%, sales at 17% and teaching at 17%.

-Inclusion
+Inclusion in Higher Education

-Efforts to make college a legitimate option and a reality for students with ID have been led by advocacy groups such as the DREAM Partnership and Think College (Grigal, Hart &Weir, 2013).
-Although the benefits of entering PSE are plentiful, only 37% of students with ID continue their education after high school (Hart et al., 2004).
-Once in college, even though students with disabilities participate in campus events and students life, they tend to feel as lonely as non-students (Butler et al., 2015).
+Advocacy groups like the DREAM Partnership and Think College have pioneered the effort to make college accessible and achievable for students with ID.
+Despite the evident advantages of PSE, only 37% of students with ID pursue higher education after high school.
+Once in college, even though students with disabilities participate in campus events and students life, they tend to feel as lonely as non-students.)
 Still, progress has been made.
-For example, in K-12 education, students with disabilities are increasingly getting more integrated into mainstream classrooms and are succeeding with reasonable supports (Hart, Grigal & Weir, 2010).
+For example, in K-12 education, students with disabilities are increasingly getting more integrated into mainstream classrooms and are succeeding with reasonable supports.

 Supports and accommodations

-Several laws exist in the United States that assure individuals with disabilities receive reasonable accommodations in their school.
-For example, section 504 of the Rehabilitation Act of 1973 protects the rights of disabled people to participate in federally funded programs, services or benefits (Grigal, Hart & Weir, 2013).
-Under this act and the Americans with Disabilities Act, students may receive accommodations (Hart, Grigal & Weir, 2010).
-Accommodations may vary from college to college but usually include the assistance of a designated note taker, extended time for tests, taking tests at a designated quiet space, voice recorders for lectures and assistive technology computer software such as text-to-speech and speech recognition software (Grigal, Hart & Weir, 2013).
+In the U.S., several laws ensure individuals with disabilities receive adequate accommodations in education.
+Notably, section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act ensure that these students receive required supports.
+These supportive accommodations may vary from college to college but usually include the assistance of a designated note taker, extended time for tests, taking tests at a designated quiet space, voice recorders for lectures and assistive technology computer software such as text-to-speech and speech recognition software.
+Additionally, peer mentors, coaches, or ambassadors often support students by assisting with assignments and campus activities.

-A common support is the use of peer mentors, coaches or ambassadors who assist students with understanding their assignments, finding campus resources and engaging in campus activities (Grigal, Hart & Weir, 2013).